 April 2nd - April 6th

-Next in DC, the program headed over to The Fridge Gallery, a gallery focused on street art and community events on Barracks Row in the historic Eastern Market neighborhood to collaborate on a large mural on the gallery's facade.
-The Fridge is a neighborhood staples that has some of the best art exhibits in DC.
-Alex, the owner, lives there with his amazing dog Bongo and each morning they greeted the program with coffee and donuts!
+Next in D.C. the program headed over to The Fridge Gallery, a gallery focused on street art and community events on Barracks Row in the historic Eastern Market neighborhood, to collaborate on a large mural on the gallery's facade.
+The Fridge is a neighborhood staple that hosts some of the best art exhibits in D.C.
+Alex, the owner, lives there with his amazing dog Bongo and each morning they greeted the crew with coffee and donuts!

 During the Fridge Gallery mural, Ramiro and Jonathan Neville headed over to DOTR sponsor Artist & Craftsman Supply to paint a small mural on the entrance to the store.
 The A+C crew was friendly and psyched to work with the DOTR Directors.